happystar9/Advanced_Web_Final/README.md

 ## A rough list of features (this needs to be large enough to satisfy the "scope" requirements)

-The agent will be able to organize games, based on filters

-The agent will be able to see which games are installed or uninstalled and pull for all games or just installed

-The agent will be able to update website when user gets an achievement

 The agent will be able to pull up videos for achivements to show the user how to get them.

+The agent will be able to detect events in games and notify user of the event.

+The agent will be able to track time on game and turn on alarm to notify user when they reach a set time( User sets the time )

+The agent will be able to give a random list of achievements to the user for a game they specify, so it makes it more fun.

 ## A list of new things you will need to do to accomplish your project (e.g. websockets)